- Year of study: One semester, fall. Tuesdays 09:00 – 10:30.

 - Developing an artistic concept where students are performers and program creators.

 - Making a PR plan for various formats and channels.

 - Developing a portfolio presentation for use in launching a career.

 Approximate teaching resource is 90 minutes a week for 10 weeks.
 Students may be divided into groups for creating their concert concept.
 Each group has the possibility of receiving group tutoring.

 - The student must develop a plan for a concert project adapted to a specific target group and venue.
 The plan must include a concert script with artistic content, as well as a plan for funding and suggestions of possible collaborators.

 - Students must hold an oral presentation showing their concert plan for their teacher and fellow students.

 Deadline: All coursework must be finished by 1 December.

-All course requirements must be approved prior to obtaining final assessment.
+All course requirements must be approved prior to obtaining a final assessment.